-One is tempted to eulogise about John Maxwell-Steele's paintings without end, but essentially these are the artist's emotive response to landscape, his poetry, if you like, through which he attempts to trigger a response in the viewer, to share in his passion.
+One is tempted to eulogise about John Maxwell-Steele's painting without end, but essentially these are the artist's emotive response to landscape, his poetry, if you like, through which he attempts to trigger a response in the viewer, to share in his passion.

 John Maxwell-Steele was born in Birmingham in the sixties and first studied Visual Communications at Solihull College of Art in the early eighties.
 In 2002 he completed a post-graduate Fine Art degree at Birmingham University.
 He began exhibiting in 2004 and in 2007 exhibited at the Birmingham Museum and Art gallery.
 Since then he has continued to evolve his practice achieving recognition through solo and group shows.

-The artist explains, "The landscape is my subject - mostly places I know well and visit over and over again - certain areas of coast or moorland.
+"The landscape is my subject - mostly places I know well and visit over and over again - certain areas of coast or moorland.
 My aim is to convey my feelings and a sense of awareness of time passing in that particular environment.
 My paintings focus on the territory between the intensely substantial and the capriciousness of dream-state.
 The resulting work fossilises gossamer light layers of time into a richly sedimented emotional landscape."